Your pension pot doesn’t automatically turn into a regular income or get sent to you as a lump sum.

 Rob works full-time and plans to stop work completely at 65

-He can claim his State Pension straight away and he has three pension pots he has saved up with three different employers.
+He has three pension pots he has saved up with three different employers.

 He plans to merge two of the larger pots together to create a fund that will provide him with a regular income.
 The smaller pot he wants to cash in to buy a new car.

 Rishi plans to retire next year at 58

 He’s saved into his pension since he was 20 and has built up a reasonable pension pot.

 He’s recently been unwell so wants to spend more time with his family.
 He plans to take a lump sum from his pension for a family holiday then take a regular income.